synyx/sybil/README.md

 Sybil
 =====

-**Documentation is outdated and will be updated soon**

 A project to illuminate and inform the people in the office(s).
-Uses WS2812 LED strips and AZ943-1CH-5DE relays connected to Tinkerforge bricks.
+Uses WS2812 LED strips connected to Tinkerforge bricks.

 This project is under heavy development and further documentation is forthcoming.